 You know what else?
 This stuff's very addictive and expensive.
 A normal pack of smokes is around $17.00.
 Think of what else you could buy with that cash.
 Instead of three packs of Lights, you could grab a new CD.
 Your choice: sweet tunes or sour tokes.

 Want to quit?

-Anamata CAFE can refer you to our smoking cessation coach who will get you on the right track and help you through the quitting process or visit Quitline New Zealand
+Our nurses at Anamata CAFE can support and help you get on the right track to get through the quitting process or visit: